 Addressing data pulled from sources may be prone to error.
 It could have been entered by a member of the public with no verification.
 It may also have been deprecated, reorganised, or incorrectly interpolated.

 Many online address and mapping solutions which rely on crawlers, cannot detect when an address is destroyed or updated.
 This is because they rely on machines to do the decision making.
 Royal Mail depends on thousands of individuals to keep PAF up-to-date.

 The Postcode Address File is the most authoritative address dataset in the UK.
 If you are not able to find an address on PAF, it may be useful to go back and check where the address came from and how old the source is.

-To report a missing address, visit Royal Mail's website and complete the form.
+To report a missing address, please visit Royal Mail's website and submit the form.